mohanr/mohanr.github.io/_posts/2017-01-10-JoyOfOcaml1.md

 *choose_randomly_hashtbl* returns randomly one of the values from the list corresponding to the key .
 And we see that _n0_, _n1_ and _n2_ are used after they are defined one by one.
 This should give a clearer idea about _let_'s semantics.

+### User-defined types

 ### Record types

 #### Nested pattern matching Record types

+I plan to write about pattern matching concepts in another installment of this series as that is deeper than what would fit in one paragraph.

+#### Partial updates of Record types

+### Basic containers

+Let us use the record types and UDF's to code a grid using the _zipper_ pattern which is a functional way of coding a grid.
+The code should serve as a foundation for a _game of life_ representation in the future.

-The following is my OCaml port of existing Haskell code.
-The code focuses on a _cell_ like this picture shows.
+Some of the following functions are my OCaml port of existing Haskell code.
+Given that I am not an OCaml expert, this code is far more verbose than Haskell The code focuses on a _cell_ like this picture shows.
 There are areas above,below, to the left and to the right.
 We move over this grid.
 The focus is the green square.